kragorg/dng/appendices/Appendix D — Additional Rules.md

 #### Crafting an Eldritch Tattoo

-_Source: Player’s Handbook, Dungeon Master’s Guide, Homebrew_
+_Source: Player’s Handbook, Dungeon Master’s Guide, House Rule_

 We use the rules for crafting spell scrolls with modifications: